Black Cop: Plot

+Ronnie's mental condition worsens as he starts talking to an imaginary self in his car.
+The female black cop catches Ronnie trying to destroy the bodycam of the police officer he knocked out in part one.
+He defends himself taking the moral high ground, and ends up giving up his badge.
+He then abandons his police car, leaving his job as a police officer and joins a black rights movement.

 Awards and accolades

 At the 2017 Vancouver International Film Festival, Black Cop won the award for Best Canadian Film.
 At the 6th Canadian Screen Awards in 2018, the film won the John Dunning Discovery Award.

 Bowles received a nomination for the Directors Guild of Canada's DGC Discovery Award in 2017.